vnesek/nmote-xr/README.md

 	}
 ```

-* For production you will need to expose `com.nmote.xr.Endpoint' via one or  more
+* For production you will need to expose `com.nmote.xr.Endpoint` via one or  more
   `com.nmote.xr.XRServlet` instances.
 Endpoints are passed in a servlet context.
   (See the source for more info)